npc203/npc-cogs/customhelp/README.md

-# A Customisable Custom Help Cog For Red
+# A Customisable Custom Help Cog For Red (DO NOT INSTALL THIS, IT IS STILL IN DEVELOPMENT)
 Couldn't get a shorter title.
 Anyways, the cog introduces categories, meaning you can now bunch up cogs into one blob and give it a name, description and reaction.
 Use `[p]chelp` to see what can be customised.